 - Are creative and stretch our imagination

 - Involve part-time faculty

 - Specifically tie to one or more of FRCC's strategic objectives

-The Student Learning Committee offers awards to faculty/instructors and staff who want to assess student learning or instructional strategies, teaching methodologies, and pedagogies that impact students' learning.
+The Student Learning Committee offers awards to faculty/instructors and staff who want to assess student learning or instructional strategies, teaching methodologies, pedagogies, or services that impact students' learning.

 - Awards range from a few hundred dollars to $10,000.
 (Award amounts are contingent on yearly budget.)

 - Must have a major focus on the assessment of student learning, or in the case of Student Services, a focus on improving services that impact students.

 - Projects must assess strategies designed to improve student learning.